-Ten years later and with nearly $100 million raised from Fresno County taxpayers, the real brown-eyed Asian elephants still live in the same exact squalid barn and tiny yard in which they lived back in 2004.
+More than a decade later and with nearly $100 million raised from Fresno County taxpayers, the real brown-eyed Asian elephants still live in the same exact squalid barn and tiny yard in which they lived back in 2004.

 Everything the "No on Z" campaign said in 2004 has come to pass and the City's adoption of the fatally-flawed EIR confirms the massive takeover of Roeding Park by commercial interests that was denied over and over again by The Fresno Bee, the Mayor of Fresno and zoo proponents like Pelco's David McDonald during the campaign.

 Why have people who have been proponents of and financial contributors to the Yes On Z campaign been appointed as members of the Zoo Authority, the body responsible for oversight of the zoo's expenditures?
 Isn't that like the fox guarding the henhouse?

 The Rest of this Federally-Protected Historic American Landscape will be lost forever...

 unless we tell our City leaders not to pave over the Park!